yarbsemaj/sveltekit-cdk-starter/README.md

 ## Deploying

-To deploy your app set the follwoing envoronment variables
+To deploy your app set the following environment variables
 * AWS_REGION
 * CDK_DEFAULT_ACCOUNT